Configure and Run Your First Build

 Run your first build

+To run builds in TeamCity, you need build agents.
 A fresh TeamCity server, installed as described here, has one registered build agent that runs on the same computer.
-Agents are responsible for running TeamCity builds, so let's use it to run the first one, based on our recently created configuration.
+Let's use this agent to run a build on the sample project.

 On the Build Configuration Settings page, click Run in the upper right corner:

-You will be automatically redirected to the Build Results page where you can watch the build progress and review its results upon the build finish.
-You can also access your build configuration settings from this page and edit them as required:
+You will be automatically redirected to the Build Results page, where you can watch the build progress and review its results upon the build finish.
+You can also access your build configuration settings from this page and edit them as necessary:

 Tweak your build configuration settings